 Kitchen and food preparation, we spend much of our lives at home in the kitchen, the major hub of activity.
 Saving water in the kitchen will play a big part in reducing your water consumption at home.
 Read more to find out.

 Our water supplies are limited.
-More than half of that outdoor water is used for watering lawns and gardens.
-You can reduce your outdoor water consumption by taking a few simple steps.
-So tighten those taps, eliminate those leaks and use water wisely
+With more than half of outdoor water used for lawns and gardens, a few simple steps can reduce your outdoor water consumption.
+So tighten those taps, eliminate those leaks and use water wisely.
+Read more to find out.